 Cost of groceries and goods in Saudi Arabia

 Despite the lower costs of basic groceries, imported goods and certain luxury items carry a higher price tag.
-This is partly due to import taxes and the logistics involved in bringing products from overseas.
-Therefore, while expats can enjoy savings on local items, they should be prepared to budget more for international brands and specialty products.
+This is partly due to import taxes and the logistics of bringing products from overseas.
+Therefore, while you can enjoy savings on local items, you should be prepared to budget more for international brands and speciality products.

 Cost of entertainment and eating out in Saudi Arabia